jimmy-zhao-tainio/isomorphic-metadata/README.md

 > Round-trip metadata definitions across XML, C# POCOs, and SQL Server while keeping database instances in sync.

-This repo shows how to treat metadata and the data it governs as *isomorphic* representations.
-It lets you move seamlessly between a generic metadata model, generated code, SQL schema/data, and a live SQL Server database.
+This repo shows how to treat metadata and the data it governs as \*isomorphic\* representations.
+It lets you move seamlessly between a generic metadata model, generated typed code, SQL schema/data, and a live SQL Server database.

 ## Highlights